Hamza-chaouch/notifications-lib-element/readme.md

 ![npm](https://img.shields.io/badge/npm-1.0.0-green)

-This is a library which provides the ability to use a custom element or to buid toast notifications with many parameters to configurate it. it 's a custom element that enables drop zone to manage file.
+This is a library which a class or a custom web component to display toast notifications in the positions that you configure.
-A reusable web component.

 ![](preview.PNG)